 Instructions

 - Cover with a lid and place in a cool dark spot at room temperature.
-Since the fruit(s) or veggie(s) naturally floats to the top of honey, shake the jar daily to ensure they are coated in honey.
+Since the fruits naturally floats to the top of honey, shake the jar daily to ensure they are coated in honey.
 You will need to burp daily during the first two weeks of fermentation.
 First, loosen the lid on the jar so the gases can escape.
-Flip the jar once a day upside down to ensure all fruit(s) or veggie(s) are covered with honey.
-Before flipping, ensure you've fastened the lid tightly.
+Flip the jar once a day upside down to ensure all ingredients are covered with honey.
+Before flipping, ensure you’ve fastened the lid tightly.
 Once you flip it back, loosen it once more for gasses to escape while fermenting.
-After a few days, bubbles will appear on top of the honey, and burping will gradually slow down.
+After a few days, you will see the first signs of fermentation.
+Bubbles will appear on top of the honey, and burping will gradually slow down.
 After the first few weeks, you will notice the produce now sinks below the honey (and is noticeably darker) and the need to stir or turn the jar is essentially over.
-I put a plate underneath my mixture of honey so that any liquid won't leak out.
+After several weeks to a month, you can start enjoying the honey fermented food.
+However, it tastes even better after a month!

-- Once the honey has achieved its desired level of fermentation, store it securely in an airtight jar, as oxygen exposure can damage the garlic.
+- Once the honey has achieved its desired level of fermentation, store it securely in an airtight jar, as oxygen exposure can damage the fruits.
 Place the jar in a dark and cool place with no direct sunlight.
-Over time, the fermentation process will make the honey more liquid and darker, with some reduction in size among the fruit(s) or veggie(s).
-Nevertheless, honey ferment preserves its delightful taste and health advantages if sealed away correctly.
+Over time, honey has thinned and the fermentation process makes the honey darker, with some reduction in size among the fruits or veggies.
+Nevertheless, honey ferment preserves its delightful taste and is packed with probiotics.
+Eating fermented honey may boost the immune system, improve digestion or lower your cholesterol.

 Recommended Products